bookingcom/shipper/docs/operations/blocking-rollouts.rst

 The override annotation **must** reference specific, fully-qualified *RolloutBlock* objects by name.
 Non-existing blocks enlisted in this annotation are not allowed.
-If there exists a Release object for a specific application, the release should be the one overriding.
+If there exists a Release object for a specific application, the release should be the one overriding it.

 **********************************
 Application and Release conditions